stephan-dum/film_sf/README.md

 - scrolltop for detail on seconds detail view (potential nuxt issue)

 ## Install
-First get [Couchdb](http://docs.couchdb.org/en/stable/install/unix.html).
+First get [Couchdb](http://docs.couchdb.org/en/stable/install/unix.html), and add the document `./couchdb/design_movies`.
 Then configure the `./store/vars.js` file to fit you setup.
 Next open a terminal and do:

 ```bash
   #get the repo